awsdocs/amazon-ecs-developer-guide/doc_source/http_proxy_config.md

 `/etc/ecs/ecs.config` \(Amazon Linux 2 and Amazon Linux AMI\)
 `HTTP_PROXY=10.0.0.131:3128`
-Set this value to the hostname \(or IP address\) and port number of an HTTP proxy to use for the ECS agent to connect to the internet\.
+Set this value to the hostname \(or IP address\) and port number of an HTTP proxy to use for the Amazon ECS agent to connect to the internet\.
 For example, your container instances may not have external network access through an Amazon VPC internet gateway, NAT gateway, or instance\.
 `NO_PROXY=169.254.169.254,169.254.170.2,/var/run/docker.sock`
 Set this value to `169.254.169.254,169.254.170.2,/var/run/docker.sock` to filter EC2 instance metadata, IAM roles for tasks, and Docker daemon traffic from the proxy\.